-Let's try to find the results with full feature set.
+Let's try to find the results with a full feature set.
 To do so, simply remove the PCA part from the script that we wrote above.
 The results with full feature set, without applying PCA looks like this:

 [[11 0 0] [ 0 13 0] [ 0 2 4]] 0.933333333333

 From the above experimentation we achieved optimal level of accuracy while significantly reducing the number of features in the dataset.
-We saw that accuracy achieved with only 1 principal component is equal to the accuracy achieved with will feature set i.e. 93.33%.
-It is also pertinent to mention that the accuracy of a classifier doesn't necessarily improve with increased number of principal components.
+We saw that accuracy achieved with only 1 principal component is equal to the accuracy achieved with the feature set i.e. 93.33%.
+It is also pertinent to mention that the accuracy of a classifier doesn't necessarily improve with an increased number of principal components.
 From the results we can see that the accuracy achieved with one principal component (93.33%) was greater than the one achieved with two principal components (83.33%).

 The number of principal components to retain in a feature set depends on several conditions such as storage capacity, training time, performance, etc. In some dataset all the features are contributing equally to the overall variance, therefore all the principal components are crucial to the predictions and none can be ignored.
-A general rule of thumb is to take number of principal of principal components that contribute to significant variance and ignore those with diminishing variance returns.
+A general rule of thumb is to take the number of principal components that contribute to significant variance and ignore those with diminishing variance returns.
 A good way is to plot the variance against principal components and ignore the principal components with diminishing values as shown in the following graph:

 For instance, in the chart above, we can see that after the third principal component the change in variance almost diminishes.
-Therefore, first three components can be selected.
+Therefore, the first three components can be selected.